nucleic/enaml/docs/source/get_started/syntax.rst

     One can specify a default value using `=` even if not type validation is specified.

+One can also define the equivalent of atom.Event, that is to say an attribute that does not store the value it is assigned but simply fire a notification each time it is assigned a value.
+To do so, simply replace the `attr` keyword by the `event` keyword.
+Type validation works in the same way as for regular `attr` defined attributes.

 Additionally, one can define an attribute that simply allow to access in a transparent way a child widget or a child widget attribute using the `alias` keyword whose syntax is presented below.